reflex-dev/reflex-web/blog/2024-03-08-structuring-a-large-app.md

 ---
 author: Masen Furer
-date: 2024-03-02
+date: 2024-03-08
 title: "Structuring a Large App"
 description: "So your Reflex app is getting large?
-Here's some advice on how to lay it out"
+Here's some advice on how to lay it out."
-image: /reflex-040.png
+image: /blog/structure-large-app.jpg
 ---

 # First Steps